dnsge/twitch-mobile-emotes/README.md

 Use the `--emoticon-host` and `--ws-host` flags to tell the server what to expect.

-If you want to disable gif emotes, as they don't properly render on mobile, pass the `--no-gifs` flag.
+If you want to disable gif emotes, pass the `--no-gifs` flag.

 ### ideal-gifs

+**NOTE: This feature is no longer needed as Twitch has updated its mobile app to natively support GIF emotes**

 By default, Twitch displays the first frame of a GIF emote, which sometimes is empty/incomplete.
 The ideal-gifs file allows for the specification of which frame to use for a GIF emote.